atlassian-labs/data-center-terraform/docs/docs/troubleshooting/TROUBLESHOOTING.md

 terraform force-unlock <ID>
 ```

-!!! hint "After running the unlock command still you see the error?"
+!!! hint "Are you still having the lock problem after running `terraform force-unlock`?"
     There are two terraform locks, one for infrastructure and another for terraform state.
 If running the following
     command from repo folder does not unlock the resources, then change the current path to `./pkg/tfstate` and retry
      the same command.